Private Topic Modeling: Background

 \section{Background}

-We start by providing background information on the definitions of algorithmic privacy that we use, as well as the general formulation of the variational inference algorithm. \paragraph{Differential privacy} Differential privacy (DP) is a formal definition of the privacy properties of data analysis algorithms \cite{Dwork14}.
-A randomized algorithm $\mathcal{M}(\mathbf{X})$ is said to be $(\epsilon,\delta)$-differentially private if $Pr(\mathcal{M}(\mathbf{X}) \in \mathcal{S}) \leq \exp(\epsilon) Pr(\mathcal{M}(\mathbf{X}') \in \mathcal{S}) + \delta$ for all measurable subsets $\mathcal{S}$ of the range of $\mathcal{M}$ and for all datasets $\mathbf{X}$, $\mathbf{X}'$ differing by a single entry.
-If $\delta = 0$, the algorithm is said to be $\epsilon$-differentially private.
-Intuitively, the definition states that the output probabilities must not change very much when a single individual's data is modified, thereby limiting the amount of information that the algorithm reveals about any one individual.
+\paragraph{Differential Privacy} (DP) is a formal definition of the privacy properties of data analysis algorithms \cite{Dwork14,dwork2006calibrating}.
+A randomized algorithm $\mathcal{M}(\mathbf{X})$ is said to be $(\epsilon,\delta)$-differentially private if

+for all measurable subsets $\mathcal{S}$ of the range of $\mathcal{M}$ and for all datasets $\mathbf{X}$, $\mathbf{X}'$ differing by a single entry (either by excluding that entry or replacing it with a new entry).
+Here, an entry usually corresponds to a single individual's private value.
+If $\delta = 0$, the algorithm is said to be $\epsilon$-differentially private, and if $\delta > 0$, it is said to be {\it{approximately}} differentially private.
+Intuitively, the definition states that the probability of any event does not change very much when a single individual's data is modified, thereby limiting the amount of information that the algorithm reveals about any one individual.
+We observe that $\mathcal{M}$ is a randomized algorithm, and randomization is achieved by either adding external noise, or by subsampling.
+In this paper, we use the ``\emph{include/exclude}'' version of DP, in which {\it{differing by a single entry}} refers to the inclusion or exclusion of that entry in the dataset.